NM711/GolosinaLangTS/readme.md

 This is not meant to be a super in-depth writeup.
 Rather something that aims to be practical in order to grasp the basics of the language and its design.

 ## What is Golosina?

 **Golosina is a dynamically typed, prototype oriented language meant to be fun to use, easy to read, and simple to learn.**

 As someone who tinkers on his machine a lot, I have found myself in situtations where I feel a sense of dread when it comes to writing shell code for automation.
-Golosina was made to hopefully fill that feeling as well, the language has support for direct shell embedding if necessary and in the future I plant to implement some sort of concurrency model.
+Golosina was made to hopefully fill that feeling as well, the language will have support for direct shell embedding and in the future I plan to implement some sort of concurrency model.

 Golosina took a lot of insipiration from languages like IO, Javascript, lua, and ruby.
 IO and JS for its prototype design model (IO is also easy to read),